Back to all posts

 Sometimes, the problem isn’t inside your property lines at all.
 Heavy rainfall can overwhelm the city’s main sewer system, causing it to fill up faster than it can drain.
 When the municipal sewer is overloaded, the excess water can be forced back through your home’s sewer line, causing a backup in your basement.
 While this is out of your control, a plumber can help you determine if the city’s system is the cause and recommend solutions to protect your home, like installing a backwater valve.
 This is a key part of preventing sewage backups, and we can help with professional backflow preventer testing and repair to ensure your home is protected.

-Damaged or Collapsed Pipes
+Could You Have Damaged or Collapsed Pipes?

 Older homes often have sewer lines made of materials like cast iron or clay, which can degrade over time.
 These pipes can crack, shift, or even collapse completely due to ground movement, age, or root intrusion.
 When a pipe is broken or has a “belly” (a sag), it disrupts the flow of wastewater and creates a point where debris can collect and form a blockage.
 A damaged pipe is a serious issue that won’t be fixed with a simple drain snake; it requires a professional inspection and sewer line repair to prevent recurring backups and further damage.